dzubenco/testrepo/README.md

   * Test scalability of ETL/ELT processes.

 ## REGRESSION TESTING AFTER CHANGES OR UPDATES

-  * Conduct regression testing to ensure existing functionality remains intact.
+Regression testing is conducted when there's a need to ensure that  existing functionality remains intact.
+Main points here are:

+  * Create and maintain a regression tests library (usually it is based on functional tests for previously implemented functionalitis + additions that can cover basics)
   * Validate data consistency and integrity post-updates.
   * Test backward compatibility with existing data and systems.